Dot-H/mydbg/README.md

                     any and on the current address otherwise.
 A temporary is hit only one time before being trash.

+    breakf  [FUNC]  Put a breakpoint on the address of the function given in argument.

     break_list      List all the breakpoints

     continue